Jessie De Priest

-Jessie De Priest (née Williams; September 3, 1870 – March 31, 1961) was a former music teacher married to Oscar Stanton De Priest, the first African American to be elected to the United States Congress in the 20th century.
-Jessie De Priest was the first African American wife of a U.S. Congressman elected in the 1900s.
+Jessie De Priest (née Williams; September 3, 1870 – March 31, 1961) was an American music teacher who was married to Oscar Stanton De Priest, the first African American to be elected to the United States Congress in the 20th century.
+Jessie De Priest was the first African-American wife of a U.S. congressman elected in the 1900s.
 She is best known for her involvement in an incident known as the "Tea at the White House".
-First Lady Lou Henry Hoover invited De Priest to the traditional tea along with several other Congressmen's wives, resulting in racially-motivated backlash from media outlets and the public.
+First Lady Lou Henry Hoover invited De Priest to the traditional tea along with several other congressmen's wives, resulting in racist backlash from media outlets and the public.

 Personal life

 Family and career

 Little is known about Jessie De Priest's early life.
-She was born Jessie Williams in Rockford, Illinois on September 3, 1870, the youngest of three daughters.
-Her parents, Emma and James Williams, were also originally from Pennsylvania.
-Emma Williams was recorded as a Mulatto and housewife in the 1880 U.S. Federal Census records, while James Williams was recorded as white and a farmer.
-The three Williams daughters were also recorded as Mulatto in the Census.
+She was born Jessie Williams in Rockford, Illinois, on September 3, 1870, one of four daughters.
+Her parents, Mary Ann Scott and James Williams, were originally from Pennsylvania.
+Mary Ann "Emma" Williams was recorded as a Mulatto and housewife in the 1880 U.S. Federal Census records, while James Williams was recorded as white and a barber.
+The Williams daughters were also recorded as Mulatto in the 1880 Census.
+Her father James W. Williams served in the 47th Regiment of the U.S. Colored Troops during the Civil War.

 Before marrying Oscar De Priest, Jessie worked as a music teacher in Rockford.

 Marriage and children

-Jessie Williams married Oscar Stanton De Priest on February 23, 1898 in Rockford, Illinois.
+Jessie Williams married Oscar Stanton De Priest on February 23, 1898, in Rockford, Illinois.
 The De Priests had two children, Laurence (c.
 1900 – July 28, 1916) and Oscar Stanton Jr. (May 24, 1906 – November 8, 1983).
-The elder son, Laurence, died young in a drowning accident when he was sixteen years of age.
+The elder son, Laurence, died young in a drowning accident when he was 16 years of age.
 Oscar Jr. lived a full life with children of his own, naming a son Oscar Stanton De Priest III after his father, the Congressman.

-Residence

-Illinois
+Residences

-Emma and James Williams moved from Pennsylvania to Rockford, Illinois in Winnebago County shortly after the end of the Civil War in 1865.
+Emma and James Williams moved from Pennsylvania to Rockford, Illinois, in Winnebago County shortly after the end of the Civil War in 1865.
 By 1904, after her marriage to Oscar, Jessie De Priest and her family were living in Cook County, Illinois, where her second son was born.

-After moving to Washington, D.C. for seven years, De Priest returned to Cook County, living on the second floor of an apartment building at 4536-4538 South Dr. Martin Luther King, Jr., Drive (formerly South Grand Boulevard).
-Designated a National Historic Landmark in 1975, this building is now known as the Oscar Stanton De Priest House.
-De Priest resided in Chicago, Cook County, Illinois for the remainder of her life, and her final resting place was a family plot in a rural area of the city.